-- The doctor who did your child's surgery will meet with you to talk about the surgery and answer any questions you might have. - The caudal anesthesia will allow your child to wake up comfortably, without any pain from the surgery. - Your child will need to stay in the recovery room to be watched until he or she is alert and vital signs are stable.
-The length of time your child will spend in the recovery room will vary because some children take longer than others to wake up after general anesthesia. - Children coming out of anesthesia may react in different ways.
+- The doctor who did your child's surgery will meet with you to talk about the surgery and answer any questions you might have. - The caudal anesthesia will allow your child to wake up comfortably, without any pain from the surgery. - A catheter (CATH-it-er), a soft, flexible tube, will be placed inside your child's urethra (yoo-REETH-ra) or urinary opening to drain urine from the bladder.
+The urine will go into a bag, where it will be collected.
+Your child's nurse will empty the bag when needed.
+Usually, the catheter will be taken out early the next morning after surgery.
+Taking the catheter out causes little discomfort. - Your child will need to stay in the recovery room to be watched until he or she is alert and his or her vital signs are stable.
+The length of time your child will spend in the recovery room will vary because some children take longer than others to wake up after general anesthesia. - When alert and all vital signs have returned to normal, your child will be moved to a hospital room where the nursing staff will continue his or her care. - Children coming out of anesthesia may react in different ways.
 Your child may cry, be fussy or confused, feel sick to his or her stomach, or vomit.
 These reactions are normal and will go away as the anesthesia wears off. - Children who have received caudal anesthesia may have some weakness, numbness or tingling in their legs.
-These feelings are normal and should go away within a few hours.
+These feelings are normal and should go away as the anesthesia wears off.
 You should watch your child closely for a few hours to prevent tripping or falling.